Prospects for joint multiband detection of intermediate-mass black holes by LGWA and the Einstein Telescope: Results and discussion

 In terms of mass ratio $q$ (middle panels), Figure~\ref{fig:2111} illustrates that ET has limited capability to recover the distribution of highly asymmetric systems ($q \lesssim 0.1$), whereas LGWA performs better in this regime, primarily due to its longer observation window and accumulating more SNR.
-Conversely, Figure~\ref{fig:5111} reveals that with increasing redshift, the recovery performance of both detectors for asymmetric systems deteriorates significantly.
-Multi-band observations largely mirror LGWA's performance, exhibiting no significant enhancement in recovering the mass ratio distribution.
-As shown in Figure~\ref{fig:uniform}, ET generally outperforms LGWA, as its detection capability is less sensitive to variations in the mass ratio.
+However, in Figures \ref{fig:5111} and \ref{fig:uniform}, we find ET outperforms LGWA and multi-band observations in recovering the mass ratio distribution, mainly because the ET detections are more fall in the low mass regime and the detection rate is less sensitive to variations in the mass ratio, as shown in Figure~\ref{fig:q_m}, while the LGWA and ET+LGWA has more detections in the high-mass regime, and the mass-ratio will affect the detection capability more in the high-mass regime.

-Finally, regarding the redshift distributions (right panels), Figures~\ref{fig:2111} and \ref{fig:5111} illustrate that the three detector configurations exhibit strong coverage across the redshift space, with the observed distributions closely reproducing the simulated intrinsic distributions.
-In the uniform distribution model (Figure~\ref{fig:uniform}), LGWA demonstrates superior performance in mitigating the decrease in detection efficiency caused by increasing redshift, thereby more accurately recovering the original uniform distribution.
-It is evident that the slope of the LGWA redshift distribution curve is shallower than that of ET, indicating that under the uniform distribution scenario, LGWA achieves more comprehensive coverage of the redshift interval, experiences fewer detection limitations due to redshift effects, and provides better coverage of the entire redshift parameter space, thereby more accurately recovering the intrinsic distribution.
-Multi-band observations achieve a redshift distribution recovery similar to that of LGWA.
+Finally, regarding the redshift distributions (right panels), we convert the measured luminosity distance into redshift in the $\Lambda$CDM model with cosmological parameters fixed to the Planck 2018 result \cite{Planck:2018vyg}.
+As shown in the right panels of Figures~\ref{fig:2111}--\ref{fig:uniform}, in recovering the shape of the redshift distribution of IMBHs, three GW configurations show the similar performance.